How to get up and running quickly with the Learning Hub to enhance your classroom delivery

 What You Can Do Now

-While D2L is an incredibly powerful (feature rich) distance education tool, it also shines as a web-based resource to enhance face-to-face delivery in the following ways, to name just a few:
+While the Learning Hub is an incredibly powerful (feature rich) distance education tool, it also shines as a web-based resource to enhance face-to-face delivery in the following ways, to name just a few:

 • Post announcements, reminders and direction in the News tool.
 It hits users right between the eyes every time they log in being front and centre on the course homepage.